About Dave Ulrich

 So sometimes I have probably made a mistake by saying, be strategic, be strategic.
 But I've not reminded people that “you've got to be foundational in order to be strategic.”
 That's my third point.

 And is it just that doing the administrator work well, kind of even establishes or in the eyes of your peers sets you up for higher-level strategic kind of conversations because you're doing the administrative work very well.
 So is that kind of?

 Absolutely.
 I mean, it's interesting as I saw that data this week, and it's a small data set, so we're not gonna go too public with it.
 It's a pilot data set of a 100 and some companies, but we're trying to build that data.

-I remember a setting years ago, and it’s what I used to teach.
-I was in a group of HR people and talking about doing strategic work, helping your company learn how to do business in Singapore, in India and Sri Lanka, in China.
-And the CEO came to the meeting and after he listened to me for a minute, he stood up and he said, “Yes, that’s all important.
+I remember a setting years ago, and it's what I used to teach.
+I was in a group of HR people and talking about doing strategic work, helping your company learn how to start a business in Singapore, in India and Sri Lanka, in China.
+And the CEO came to the meeting and after he listened to me for a minute, he stood up and he said, “Yes, that's all important.

 But last week we interviewed a new vice president of marketing and we wanted to hire that person.
 So we sent out a letter that I signed, but I didn't read the letter.
 It came from HR and you got the decimal point wrong on the salary.
 So instead of 120,000 year, it read 1.2 million a year and the person we offered the job to called me quickly and said, ‘Thank you.
 I accept.
 I'll take the job.’”

 And he said, ‘I was embarrassed.
 I can't trust you to help me build business in Russia or in Brazil until you know how to manage decimal points.’
 And I think sometimes in HR, we forget that.